Glossary of Financial Terms

 Redemption – The selling of fund shares back to the fund.

 Refinance – To repay a loan by taking out another loan.
 Usually done to get a lower interest rate.
 Refinancing also resets the the repayment period.
-A consumer might change a four-year loan to a ten-year loan with lower interest and monthly payments.

 Return on Equity (ROE) – The value found by dividing the company's net income by its net assets .